Jeff Ruggeri

 Examining the physical layout of the system is the first key to understanding

 the environment's flexibility.
-The machine is split into 16 system boards, with
+The machine is split into 16 system boards,

 8 on each side.
 Each system board is capable of holding 4 UltraSPARC II

 CPUs, 4 SBUS I/O cards, and 8 GB of memory.
-In addition to this, there are
+In addition to this, there

 two Centerplane Support Boards (CSBs) that allow for netcon functionality